Bob Prince: "The Green Weenie"

 In 1966, Prince popularized a good-luck charm known as the Green Weenie, a plastic rattle in the shape of an oversized green pickle that Pirates fans used to jinx opponents.
+This came when he saw trainer Danny Whelan waving one while yelling at Astros pitcher Dave Giusti that he would walk a batter (which he did) in an ensuing Pirate victory.
 "Never underestimate the power of the Green Weenie," he liked to assure listeners.
 At the height of the term's popularity in 1966, Prince often punctuated the last out of a Bucs' victory by exclaiming, "The Great Green Weenie has done it again!"
 The pin's shape and color is derived from the pickle-shaped pins distributed to schoolchildren when they toured the H. J. Heinz Company factory in Pittsburgh.

 By late season, with the Pirates in a terrific pennant race with the Dodgers and Giants, some fans would parade a giant replica of the Green Weenie through the grandstand as a rally symbol.
 The hex symbol had started in the dugout with trainer Danny Whelan.
 Prince picked up on it and began talking about it on the broadcasts.
 No one thought to trademark the Green Weenie, so tens of thousands were sold in 1966, but Prince, Whelan, and the Pirates didn't profit from it.